-- 1.2 The status of faculty members changes as they earn tenure and promotions or move from part time, temporary, or grant funded employment to a tenure track position.
-As one's status changes so do expectations and, in some cases, the method of evaluation. - 1.3 Although formal evaluation processes take place on varied cycles, the University expects the highest level of professionalism at all times.
+- 1.2 The status of faculty members changes as they earn reappointment, tenure and promotions, advancement, or move from part-time, temporary, teaching/clinical specialist or visiting employment to a tenure- track position.
+As one's status changes, so do expectations and, in some cases, the method of evaluation.. - 1.3 Although formal evaluation processes take place on varied cycles, the University expects the highest level of professionalism at all times.
 Faculty are expected to perform their roles in a manner that reflects positively on themselves and on the University.
-Also, education is a shared enterprise that entails the ability to work well with colleagues and others on campus and to contribute to institutional, School, and Program goals. - 1.4 University expectations of faculty performance fall into two broad areas: those areas of faculty responsibility traditionally used by institutions of higher education to judge performance and the continued development of its faculty and those expectations that reflect obligations of faculty as University employees. - 1.5 Throughout this policy and accompanying procedures the term "faculty" shall mean teaching faculty and the term "library faculty" shall be used to refer to librarians covered under Article XVII of the Master Agreement.
+Education is a shared enterprise that entails the ability to work well with colleagues and others on campus and to Page 2 of 19 contribute to institutional, School, and Program goals. - 1.4 University expectations of faculty performance fall into two broad areas: those areas of faculty responsibility traditionally used by institutions of higher education to judge performance and the continued development of their faculty, and those expectations that reflect obligations of faculty as University employees. - 1.5 Throughout this policy, the term "faculty" shall mean teaching faculty and the term "library faculty" shall be used to refer to librarians covered under Article XVII of the Master Agreement.
+For the purposes of communicating expectations for evaluation, reappointment, and advancement only, the use of the term "faculty" applies to adjuncts, part-time, and non-tenure-track professionals as well.